Day One Arrival at Club Wyndham South Shore

 After stuffing myself to the brim, I decided it would be a good idea for me to get back to the resort and private restroom facilities in a timely manner.
 If you have ever eaten something like this, you already know that when you overdo it, your body has an incredible ability to speed the digestive process up.

 Not that you dear reader want to know this, but it is the truth.
-In my 30s I held the State Fare record in Virginia one year for the most milk consumed at one time.
+In my 30s I held the State Fare record in Virginia for one year for the most milk consumed at one time.
 I had 14 glasses of milk on a dare with my best friend.
 I was not aware that it was possible to drown myself at that time.
 So, like a fool I overshot the current most glasses drank by 6 glasses.
 Figuring I would not be beaten the entire rest of the fare.
 For that feat of mass consumption, I only got my name on the board in chalk.
 At least for the burger, it was free, and my name went up on a board or award plaque.
 What I did learn at that State Fare was that what you put in must rapidly come out when you do too much.
 In that case, it just meant that the milk went right through my system like it bypassed my liver entirely.
 Most likely I found out years later that I had overfilled my liver and that was why the effect was almost immediate.

 Lucky for me, the burger did not have that effect.
 By some stroke of luck and good karma (glad I tipped the instructor well), I made it back to the resort and my room in one piece.
-By the time my road trip was over, however, I was not only ready for a nap, I also needed to test out the facilities in the room.
+By the time my road trip was over, however, I was not only ready for a nap, but I also needed to test out the facilities in the room.
 Not in a bad way, just in the silly you fool you ate more than 2lbs of meat in one sitting way.

-You would think after that meal I would not eat again the entire trip, but later than night, I was hungry again.
+You would think after that meal I would not eat again the entire trip, but later that night, I was hungry again.
 Which I know sounds insane.
 But I think when you eat that much sometimes you just stretch your stomach and once enough digestion takes place, boom you are hungry again.

 Good thing I had the lasagna, it made a fast and great dinner.
 I also did not feel like going anywhere.
 I was tired, sore, and just done for.
 So I called it a night and went to sleep.